Logan Tom: High school and personal life

-Tom attended Highland High School, where she set the Utah state records for career kills (later broken when Utah moved to five game matches, still second all-time).
+Tom attended Highland High School, where she led the volleyball team to state titles in 1997 and 1998.
 Tom also competed in basketball and track and was an All-state selection in basketball.
 She placed third in the state in the javelin as a senior and graduated with a 4.00 GPA and ranked first in her class.
 Tom also earned the Gatorade Player of the Year awards for volleyball in 1999.
 In 2000, she became the youngest woman to ever be selected for the USA Olympic volleyball team at 19.

-Over the summer of 2003 she was selected as one of eight finalists for the Women's Sports Foundation Sportswoman of the Year Award in the team category.
-In 2004, Tom posed in a bikini for an FHM magazine article on female Olympic athletes, and one year later was ranked 91st of the magazine's 100 sexiest women list.
+Over the summer of 2003, Tom was selected as one of eight finalists for the Women's Sports Foundation Sportswoman of the Year Award in the team category.

+In 2005, Tom was ranked 91st of the FHM magazine's 100 sexiest women list.

 Stanford

 Tom attended Stanford University from 1999 to 2002 but did not graduate with her class.
 She left Stanford 50 units shy of completing her major in International Relations in December 2002, her last term of collegiate athletic eligibility.
 She officially graduated from Stanford in the summer of 2014.
 In October 2013, Tom was inducted into the Stanford University Athletics Hall of Fame.